rrvt/pp/README.md

 printer the values chosen do not represent inches or even pixels.
 The help file in pprint should help pick values...

+##Updates

+### Update 01/31/22

+Updates to the library, mostly about the toolbar, but also NewAllocator, and a minor addition to Expandable.

+Also scrubbed the project files to remove all references to precompiled header files which I turned off in VS17.
+Unfortnately VS does not remove all references and pch files kept cropping up.
+Not only does that slow down the compiler but the files are large...

 ## Authors

 Robert R. Van Tuyl